VoronDesign/VoronUsers/printer_mods/AlexanderT-Moss/Belt-Tension-Matcher/README.md

 ## Measurments Guide ##

-You want to be measuring from the indents of A to A and of B to B to get the lengths for A and B respectively.
+You want to be measuring from in the indents of A to A and of B to B to get the lengths for A and B respectively.

 ![TopDownOfCadLabelled.png](https://github.com/Alexander-T-Moss/VoronUsers/blob/master/printer_mods/AlexanderT-Moss/Belt-Tension-Matcher/Images/TopDownOfCadLabelled.png)